specklesystems/speckle-server/packages/frontend/README.md

 Notes:

-- In **development** mode, the Speckle Server will proxy the frontend from `localhost:8080` to `localhost:3000`.
+- In **development** mode, the Speckle Server will proxy the frontend from `localhost:3000` to `localhost:8080`.
 If you don't see anything, ensure you've run `npm run dev` in the frontend package.

-- In **production** mode, the Speckle Server will statically serve the frontend app from `/dist`.
-You will need to run `npm run build` to populate this folder.
+- In **production** mode, the Speckle Frontend will be statically served by nginx (see the Dockerfile in the current directory).

 ## Documentation